 RTC1 shall be constructed on a per band basis using the following method:

-- Declared maximum passband Bandwidth supported shall be used;
+- Declared maximum repeater RF Bandwidth supported shall be used (D.18);

 - Select the carrier to be tested according to 4.7.2 and place it adjacent to the lower passband edge.
 If the width of the passband is at least twice the bandwidth of the signal to be tested then place a second signal adjacent to the upper passband edge.
 Otherwise reposition the carrier to be tested according to the single carrier test frequencies described in section 4.9.1.